-Parameter Description of Severity ALC UL/DL A severity level can be assigned to each alarm.
-It is also possible to RSSI Level Current Alarm disable alarms.
-The severity of alarms may be: Local Oscillator disabled, warning, minor, major, critical Temperature table 5-9 Settings - Alarms
+Parameter Description of Severity ALC UL/DL A coverity level can be assigned to each clarm.
+It is also possible to RSSI Level A severity level can be assigned to each alarm.
+It is also possible disable alarms.
+The severity of alarms may be: Current Alarm Local Oscillator disabled, warning, minor, major, critical Temperature table 5-9 Settings - Alarms